rancher/docs/content/rancher/v2.6/en/monitoring-alerting/guides/enable-monitoring/_index.md

 1. Go to the cluster that you created and click **Explore**.
 1. Click **Cluster Tools** (bottom left corner).
 1. Click **Install** by Monitoring.
-1. Optional: Click **Customize Helm options before install** to configure alerting, Prometheus and Grafana.
+1. Optional: Customize requests, limits and more for Alerting, Prometheus, and Grafana in the Values step.
 For help, refer to the [configuration reference.]({{<baseurl>}}/rancher/v2.6/en/monitoring-alerting/configuration/helm-chart-options/)

 **Result:** The monitoring app is deployed in the `cattle-monitoring-system` namespace.